telefonicaid/iotagent-node-lib/doc/installationguide.md

     [Cluster](https://nodejs.org/api/cluster.html) module in Node.js and
     [this section](howto.md#iot-agent-in-multi-thread-mode) of the library documentation.
--   **defaultExpressionLanguage**: the default expression language used to compute expressions, possible values are: `legacy|jexl`.
+-   **defaultExpressionLanguage**: the default expression language used to compute expressions, possible values are: `legacy` or `jexl`.
 When not set or wrongly set, `legacy` is used as default value.